CONFERENCE TRACKS NBM2025

 Thus, attuning towards the specific challenges that arise from these contextual settings enhances the opportunities for promoting the role that innovative business models and collaborations can play in sustainability transitions.

 This session welcomes studies that combine research on sustainable business models and large-scale, systemic sustainability transitions.
 The session explores the role of innovative business models and ecosystems in the sustainability transition both in Global South and North.
 Bringing together these diverse theoretical and geographical perspectives is a necessity for studying, understanding, and facilitating the sustainability transition in our society.
 The session is divided into two parts, one of them concentrating on presentations related to Global South, and the other one to Global North.
-Both sub-sessions ask questions such as the following:

 More details on this track